Rufmemory/ReWired/README.md

 # ReWired
 There you go dear lovely git folks!

-This is sort of a tribute to the pygame module envisioned by Petercollingridge I named it ReWired as its corresponding Main class was elegantly named Wireframe.
+This is a tribute to the pygame module envisioned by Petercollingridge I named it ReWired as its corresponding Main class was elegantly named Wireframe.

 This module is now capable of visualising self made three dimensional shapes,